how to remove old oil stain from leather baghow to remove old oil stain from leather bag

 The first thing you should do when dealing with an oil stain is blot it.
 Use a clean, dry cloth or paper towel to gently dab at the stain.
 Avoid rubbing, as this can push the oil deeper into the leather.
 If the stain is fresh, blotting may absorb a significant amount of the oil.

-Read also: Here are 5 Best Tote Bags for Work
+Read also: Best Tote Bags for Work That Every Fashion-Lover Needs in Their Wardrobe

 Step 2: Cover the Stain with Powder